I have Executive Functions?

 The Prefrontal Lobe, the Brain's Stage Manager

-A quick analogy…The prefrontal lobe is sort of like a stage manager in a theater performance, cuing actors on the stage and moving scenes along if they drag or slowing down the pace when a scene goes too fast.
+A quick analogy…The prefrontal lobe is sort of like a stage manager in a theater performance, cuing actors on the stage.
+It moves a scene along if it drags or slows the pace if a scene gets too fast.

 The manager will not allow actors to leave the stage before the end of the show.
 He or she constantly monitors the audience's reaction, and shapes future performances based on this feedback.
 If the manager lacks a system or leaves the theater, the show flops and closes down.